Board of Governors Profiles

 Maggie is the recently retired CEO of Stramash, a chain of outdoor nursery providers in rural towns across Scotland including Oban in Argyll.
 She has over 15 years experience of senior public policy leadership from her roles in the Scottish Government including on child protection, additional support for learning, development of the early years sector and school-age education strategy and performance.
 Maggie has previously worked as a social researcher in various academic roles in universities in Dublin, Norway (Alta) and Edinburgh.
 She lives in Edinburgh with her family and is a frequent visitor to Argyll.

-Martin Jones - Principal & Chief Executive
+Joe Wright - Principal & Chief Executive

 Iain Jurgensen

 Iain is the Managing Director of Portavadie Loch Fyne, a resort in Argyll committed to the delivery of outstanding hospitality experiences by a passionate, skilled and career focussed team.
 Iain is the current Chair of Argyll and the Isles Tourism Co-operative and Vice Chair of Developing the Young Workforce Argyll.
-Iain has over 30 years industry experience working and believes success comes from developing individuals and teams.
-Portavadie successfully partnered with Argyll College in developing the innovative Accelerated Hospitality Leadership Program.
+Iain has over 30 years industry experience and believes success comes from developing individuals and teams.
+Portavadie successfully partnered with UHI Argyll in developing the innovative Accelerated Hospitality Leadership Program.
 Iain will provide industry insight to the board, highlighting opportunities within the tourism and hospitality sector to support its continued growth through continuous learning and development of its people.

-Elodie Nowinski
+Elodie Lemaire Nowinski

 Bettina Sizeland